<img alt="" src="https://secure.hall3hook.com/198371.png" style="display:none;">

 A right of use asset, or ROU, is a lessee’s right to use an asset over the course of a lease.

 Under this same accounting standard, the amortization period is the length of the lease term, except when ownership is transferred to the lessee at the end of a finance lease.
+In this case, the lease is amortized over the useful life of the asset.

 How is Right of Use Asset Calculated?